Family members of employees

 Your family members live in a country of the EU, of the EEA, in the United Kingdom or in Switzerland

-for your family members online.
+Your family members are entitled to medically necessary care in other EU/EEA countries, Switzerland and the United Kingdom.
+For example, when they are there on vacation.
+They do need an EHIC (European health insurance card) for this.
+They can apply for an EHIC online.
 The EHIC is not valid in their country of residence.
-There they'll have to use the local health insurance card.
-To cover healthcare costs during holidays in countries outside the EU/EEA, Switzerland or the United Kingdom, you need to take out extra insurance or travel insurance.
+There they can simply use the local health insurance card.
+Are they going on holiday to countries outside the EU/EEA, Switzerland or the United Kingdom?
+Then take out extra insurance or travel insurance.

 Your family members live in another treaty country

 Do your family members not live in an EU/EEA country, Switzerland or the United Kingdom?
 Then they are not entitled to an EHIC.
 And therefore also not entitled to the reimbursement of necessary medical care or medical treatment in other countries.
 To cover medical costs when staying in other countries, you should take out additional insurance or travel insurance.